 A Limited Partnership Agreement should include the terms of your limited business partnership.
 Contents should start from ownership interest and, at least, have buy-out provisions.
 You think about the various situations that can arise and include them in the agreement.

-For help with setting up a Limited vs General Partnership, Call a Colorado business partnership law lawyer at 1-866-601-5518 for a FREE initial consultation.
+For help with starting and LP and meeting the legal limited partnership requirements vs General Partnership, Call a Colorado business partnership law lawyer at 1-866-601-5518 for a FREE initial consultation.